 Everything starts with your mindset, so always look to improve and reengineer how you think.
 A great mindset will usually outperform a brute force approach to work because it allows you to allocate resources more effectively and increases your rate of correct decisions.

-We believe the three mental pillars to breaking through any operational ceiling are clarity, focus and procedures:
+We believe the three mental pillars to breaking through any operational ceiling are clarity, focus and procedures.

-- Procedures – Outlining the ritualised daily/weekly/monthly tasks.
+Procedures is about outlining the ritualised tasks.

 Humans don’t like change, often subscribing to the philosophy that ‘if it ain’t broke, don’t fix it’.
 This sort of mindset is counterproductive by nature and can even be fatal in business.
-The first step in preparing a strategic approach is to admit that things aren’t perfect.
+The first step in strategic preparation is to admit that things aren’t perfect.
 Things can almost always be improved, so we should regularly review the systems and procedures we have in place to remove anything problematic.